John Groce: Ohio University

-Groce was named the head coach at Ohio University on June 27, 2008, replacing Tim O'Shea, who resigned to take the head coach position at Bryant University.
+Following the resignation of Tim O'Shea, Groce was named the head coach at Ohio University on June 27, 2008.
 In his first year, the Bobcats finished 7–9 in Mid-American Conference play and failed to qualify for postseason play.
 The team's overall record improved the following year, but the Bobcats finished with another 7–9 record.
 However, the Bobcats went on a run in the MAC tournament, winning the championship as the No. 9 seed.
 As a result, the Bobcats received the conference's automatic bid to the NCAA tournament.
 They received a No. 14 seed in the Midwest region and Groce led the Bobcats to an upset win over 3-seeded Georgetown in the First Round.
 They then lost in the Second Round to Tennessee.

 In 2011, the Bobcats increased their conference record to 9–7 and earned a bid to the CollegeInsider.com Tournament (CIT).
 A first round victory over Marshall preceded a loss to East Tennessee State in the CIT Quarterfinals.

 In 2012, Groce led the Bobcats to an 11–5 conference record and another MAC tournament championship.
 As the conference's automatic bid to the NCAA tournament, the Bobcats received a No. 13 seed.
 In the Tournament, Ohio defeated No. 4-seeded Michigan and No. 12-seeded South Florida to earn a trip to the Sweet Sixteen, Ohio's first trip to the Sweet Sixteen since 1964.
 In the Sweet Sixteen, they pushed No. 1-seed North Carolina to overtime before losing 73–65.

 In four seasons at Ohio, Groce was 85–56 overall and 34–30 in Mid-American Conference games.